 Students are advised to acquaint themselves with all rules and regulations of Standards of Student Conduct outlined in the Imperial Valley College General Catalog.
 For writing assignments, it is expected that each student will demonstrate proficiency in the use of the English Language.
 Grammatical errors and writing that do not express ideas clearly will affect your grade.

-Individual Research Paper and Presentation
+Individual Research Term Paper and Presentation

-There will be one research paper write-up on a topical issue in agricultural sales, communication, and service management.
-Specific details about this paper, including due dates will be communicated in class.
+There will be one team paper write-up (100 point) about an agricultural economics issue of your choosing.
+Specific details about this paper, including due dates will be announced in class.